Sadhana, Samyama, Samskara, Siddhi

 is the founder and lead trainer of Nourish Yoga Training.
 Movement, yoga, and our minds have always fascinated her.
 From a young age, Harriet has nearly always been involved in some form of dance, martial art, gymnastics or sport.
 She found yoga as a thirteen year-old and it firmly secured its place in her heart.
 Harriet’s teaching emphasises empowering students to embrace and nourish their bodies and minds, with a focus on embodied movement, cultivating intuition and fun.
 She relishes the opportunity to make practice matter in everyday life through social justice & making yoga accessible and inclusive.
 Harriet is currently registered with Yoga Alliance (E-RYT® 500, YACEP®).

 is a teacher and trainer who is currently completing her MA in traditions of Yoga and Meditation.
 Learning, inquiry and subtlety have all informed Venetia’s teaching.
 She believes a practice doesn’t have to be forceful to be effective, and after years of Ashtanga and athletics she found the quiet practice of yin and it has guided her work and studies ever since.
+She has taken training and workshops with Bernie Clark.
+As well as advanced training in TCM and Meridian theory with Josh Summers.
 Venetia is currently registered with Yoga Alliance (E-RYT® 500).